Anthony-Massaad/Elevator-Simulator/README.txt

 - ElevatorRequestProcessState.java: Contains functionality for Elevator's Request Process state, used for state pattern purposes

+- Main.java: Contains all the methods to run threads and the GUI.

+- MainGUI.java: Responsible for displaying the main GUI frame.

+- MessageCollections.java: Responsible for collecting update requests and storing it for the GUI.

 - Timing.java: Timing class to ensure that sleep times are accurate (for the door fault)

 - sim.txt: The textfile containing the instructions to be parsed and sent to the elevator system.